m-mohr/stac-js/README.md

 # stac-js

-Simple JavaScript classes with utilities for working with data from STAC objects in a read-only manner.
+Simple drop-in JavaScript classes with utilities for working with data from STAC objects in a read-only manner.
 It is basically just a wrapper/facade on top of a single STAC object deserialized from JSON.
 It doesn't handle relationships between files, actually this library is completely unaware of any files and doesn't even handle loading them from HTTP or a file system.
 As such the library works in principle both in the browser and in NodeJS.